zanerock/cloudsite/site/docs/getting-started/authentication.md

 ## Single sign-on authentication

-The single sign-on (SSO) authentication creates a sub-account (of sorts) which is associated with the root account, but doesn't use it directly.
-Cloudsite sets up the permissions on the SSO account to limit access to strictly necessary functions.
-Unlike with access keys, SSO authentication is also time limited.
-This limited access and time limited authentication make the SSO account far more secure.
+The single sign-on (SSO) setup process creates a new account with limited permissions specifically for Cloudsite to use.
+Unlike with access keys, SSO authentication is time limited.
+The limited access and time limited authentication make the SSO account far more secure.

 ### Basic setup